-- the need to involve the operating organization in the review of activities, including those that are conducted during the design, construction and commissioning stages; - the need to establish timely liaison with the regulatory body, public authorities and other organizations; - the minimum number of persons necessary for performing all functions with respect to plant operation and emergency situations_prepararedness and response including in case of design extension conditions, emergency preparedness and response[CR32][CR33], with a view to avoiding excessive loads being placed on individuals; - the need, particularly in the case of remotely located plants, for adequate expertise, special equipment and spare parts to be available locally for dealing with emergency situations until such time as they are augmented from off-site sources; - the statutory requirements on working conditions; - the turnover of personnel in the operating organization; - -long term personnel needs for future projects; - the policy of the operating organization with respect to maintenance and other functions (such as the extent of maintenance carried out on shift, the extent of employment of contractors, repair versus replacement of components, centralized workshops); - the need for training and retraining of plant personnel.
+- the need to involve the operating organization in the review of activities, including those that are conducted during the design, construction and commissioning stages; - the need to establish timely liaison with the regulatory body, public authorities and other organizations; - the minimum number of persons necessary for performing all functions with respect to plant operation and emergency situations, with a view to avoiding excessive loads being placed on individuals; - the need, particularly in the case of remotely located plants, for adequate expertise, special equipment and spare parts to be available locally for dealing with emergency situations until such time as they are augmented from off-site sources; - the statutory requirements on working conditions;

-6.15.
+- the turnover of personnel in the operating organization; - long term personnel needs for future projects; - the policy of the operating organization with respect to maintenance and other functions (such as the extent of maintenance carried out on shift, the extent of employment of contractors, repair versus replacement of components, centralized workshops); and - the need for training and retraining of plant personnel. - 6.15.
 Recruitment should start early enough to permit the establishment and proper implementation of selection methods and the timely availability of personnel for preparatory training.
 This is in order to allow the personnel to perform planned activities effectively and to be involved in commissioning and, if practical, in construction activities.
 Further guidance on the recruitment and selection of plant personnel can be found in Ref.
-Recruitment, qualification and training of personnel for nuclear power plants Safety Standards Series No. NS-G-2.8 [9].
+[9].